GoldinGuy/UltimateGitResource/docs/README.md

 # DSC Github Pages Lab

 This is a demo site to practice using Git and Github Pages.
 It is a basic portfolio/resume template.
 Feel free to alter/edit it to your liking.
-If you have experience with Web Dev, feel free to use a completely different site for the lab.
+If you have experience with Web Dev, you can use a completely different site for the lab.

 Profile photos are randomly pulled from [ThisPersonDoesNotExist](https://thispersondoesnotexist.com/).
 Every time you refresh you should see a different one.